microverseinc/ror-social-scaffold/README.md

 - User can make a comment.
 - Mutual friendship with two rows implemented.

+## Live Demo

+To see a preview of the actual project, check out the [Live Demo Link](https://gentle-earth-18966.herokuapp.com/users/sign_in)
 ## Project SetUp/Installation

 Get a local copy of the file.
 Clone with HTTPS using the command below.